apache/incubator-wayang/README.md

 [Scala 2.12]
 ```

-> **NOTE:** Wayang also works with Java 8 and Scala 2.11.
-If you want to use these versions, you will have to re-build Wayang (see below).

 > **NOTE:** In windows, you need to define the variable `HADOOP_HOME` with the winutils.exe, an not official option to obtain [this repository](https://github.com/steveloughran/winutils), or you can generate your winutils.exe following the instructions in the repository.
 Also, you may need to install [msvcr100.dll](https://www.microsoft.com/en-us/download/details.aspx?id=26999)

-> **NOTE:** Make sure that the JAVA_HOME environment variable is set correctly to either Java 8 or Java 11 as the prerequisite checker script currently supports up to Java 11 and checks the latest version of Java if you have higher version installed.
+> **NOTE:** Make sure that the JAVA_HOME environment variable is set correctly to Java 11 as the prerequisite checker script currently supports up to Java 11 and checks the latest version of Java if you have higher version installed.
 In Linux, it is preferably to use the export JAVA_HOME method inside the project folder.
 It is also recommended running './mvnw clean install' before opening the project using IntelliJ.

 ### Building